Tag: recipe

 • Place the chicken in the brine.
 Do not truss your chicken yet.
 Just the whole, raw chicken into the beer brine.

-• Store the brining chicken in the refrigerator for two to five days.
+• Store the brining chicken in the refrigerator for two or three days.
+I sometimes will go a bit longer.

 Ready To Cook